adityarajsharma2393/Tic-Tac-Toe-AI-game/README.md

 ##Functions Implemented

 *draw_board()
 Draws the 3x3 grid and places the "X" and "O" symbols based on player and AI moves.
-This function provides a visual representation of the board, so you don’t have to play Tic-Tac-Toe blind!
+This function provides a visual representation of the board.

 *check_winner()
 Checks all rows, columns, and diagonals to determine if there’s a winner.
 It’s like a referee that instantly spots three in a row.